go-fynx/godotenv/README.md

 | Invalid target | `target must be a pointer to struct` |
 | Invalid duration | `invalid duration for field 'Timeout': time.ParseDuration: invalid duration "xyz"` |

-**Graceful degradation:** If the `.env` file doesn't exist, envconfig logs a warning and continues with default values only.
+**Graceful degradation:** If the `.env` file doesn't exist, godotenv logs a warning and continues with default values only.

 ---